oliviawestmacottssw/SSW.Rules.Content/rules/figures---do-you-use-the-right-htmlcss-code-to-add-images-and-captions/rule.md

 ---

-​​Most developers put the image and the caption in a DIV tag.
-The figure is just a paragraph.​
+Most developers put the image and the caption in a DIV tag.
+The figure is just a paragraph.

 ```